-If you are looking for a little more of an adrenaline rush, add ziplining to the falls to your bucket list.
-Wildplay invites both thrill-seekers and those just wanting to experience the Falls in a new way to glide worry-free down to the Falls.
-Feel the mist on your face as you race at speeds over 40 miles per hour towards one of the most powerful waterfalls in the world.
+If you are looking for a little more adrenaline rush, add ziplining to the falls to your bucket list.
+Wildplay invites thrill-seekers and those just wanting to experience the Falls in a new way to glide worry-free down to the Falls.
+Feel the mist on your face as you race at speeds over 40 miles per hour toward one of the most powerful waterfalls in the world.

 SEE THE FALLS FROM DOWN BELOW

 The Journey Behind the Falls, located on the Canadian side of the park, allows you to get a view like no other.
-Dropdown 125ft into the pit of the falls where two tunnels take you behind Horseshoe Falls to get two different and unique views; 1) Literally behind the Falls and 2)To a viewing tower right next to the falls.
-The observation platform is not open in the winter, but you can still get a good view from the windows.
+Drop 125ft into the pit of the falls, where two tunnels take you behind Horseshoe Falls to get two different and unique perspectives; 1) Literally behind the Falls and 2)To a viewing tower right next to the falls.
+Unfortunately, the observation platform is not open in the winter, but you can still get a good view from the windows.
 Prices for adults are $15.50 and $10.50 for children.

 SEE THE FALLS FROM YOUR HOTEL ROOM

-Don’t want to leave your bed?
+Want to stay in bed?
 I don’t blame you.
-That’s why my biggest tip when visiting Niagara Falls is to book a falls view room during your stay.
-I bunked up at The Embassy Suites on the Canada side, and let me tell you, those views were amazing!
-At night, I was able to crack my window and let the volume of the falls sing me to sleep.
-A little tip, I found that the Canadian hotels seemed typically cheaper than the hotels on the U.S. side, plus, there was way more to do.
+My biggest tip when visiting Niagara Falls is to book a falls view room during your stay.
+I bunked up at The Embassy Suites on the Canadian side, and let me tell you, those views were amazing!
+At night, I could crack my window and let the volume of the falls sing me to sleep.
+A little tip, the Canadian hotels seemed typically cheaper than the hotels on the U.S. side, plus, there was way more to do.

 SEE THE FALLS FROM TWO COUNTRIES AT ONCE

 Want to find more incredibles places to visit on your next trip to New York?

 PrettylilNewYork - Downloadable Google Map